Morwenn/poplar-heap/README.md

 ```

 With that structure we can easily make an array of poplars to represent the poplar heap.
 Storing both the beginning,
-end and size of a poplar is a bit redundant, but in my benchmarks it was what ended being the fastest at the end of the
+end and size of a poplar is a bit redundant, but it proved to be the fastest in my benchmarks: computing them over and
-day: apparently computing them again and again wasn't the best solution.
+over again apparently wasn't the best solution.

 The poplar heap is constructed iteratively: elements are added to the poplar heap one at a time.
 Whenever such an
 element is added, it is first added as a single-element poplar at the end of the heap.
 Then, if the previous two